 Vermicelli: Use the thin, long and fine whole wheat vermicelli.
 These have long strands, so you need to break them before roasting.

 Nuts & Dry Fruits: If you are allergic to some nuts, you can easily skip them.
-You can even add your favorite nuts.
+You can even add your favorite nuts and dried fruits.

 Dates: Use any good quality dates.
 If there are seeds in the dates, then chop them and discard the seeds.
 Dry dates (known as kharik) can also be added.
 If using dry dates, then soak them in water for a few hours until they soften.
 Chop and remove the seeds.
 Then add them when the vermicelli has softened.